-- 1. Simpler Migration: The migration of databases between on-premise and the cloud is greatly simplified.
+- 1. Simpler Migration: The migration of databases between on-premises and the cloud is greatly simplified.
 You can move data to the cloud without changing your applications.

-- 2. Separate Compute and Storage Nodes: Using on-premise compute nodes, along with SQL Server data files in Azure, separates compute nodes from storage nodes.
+- 2. Separate Compute and Storage Nodes: Using on-premises compute nodes, along with SQL Server data files in Azure, separates compute nodes from storage nodes.
 If you lose a compute node, you can quickly start up another without any data movement.
 Simply

-- Benefits of SQL Server data files in Microsoft Azure Simpler migration
+- Benefits of SOL Server data files in Microsoft Azure

+- Simpler migration

-- · Separation of compute and storage nodes
+- Separation of compute and storage nodes

 - Simpler database recovery

 - Security

 - Backup strategy